FluentZap/Holocron/README.md

 <img src="https://github.com/FluentZap/Holocron/blob/master/Readme/CreatorStats.png?raw=true" width="300px" />
 <br>

-### Dynamic load of population from XML Datasets for owners of Edge of the Empire Rulebooks.
+### Dynamic load from XML Datasets for owners of Edge of the Empire Rulebooks.

 Component structure and basic inheritance is listed in the Design Doc.
 Included in the Design directory.